-I wish I had the time to review all of the amazing dairy-free ebooks for you.
-There are so many to choose from on this ever-expanding platform.
-Though I can’t cover every last one, this post will be a place to share my favorites (feel free to bookmark as I will update it when I find new loves).
+Updated with More eBooks!
+As many of you know, Go Dairy Free: The Guide and Cookbook is available both in print and as an ebook!
+But there are many ebook-only publications for the dairy-free community that don’t always get recognized.
+I wish I had the time to personally review all of the amazing dairy-free ebooks for you, but there are so many to choose from on this ever-expanding platform.
+Though I can’t cover every last one, this post will be a place to share the ones that I discover from reputable authors (feel free to bookmark as I will update periodically).

-The following are available ONLY as eBooks (except as noted):
+In most cases, the following are available ONLY as eBooks:

 Good Morning!
 Breakfasts is a personal favorite from vegan author, Ricki Heller.
 I struggle with creative breakfast and brunch ideas that are healthy without being boring, and this ebook delivers.
 From fluffy yet hearty pancakes to a savory basil pesto scrable.
 All of the recipes are not only vegan, but they are also gluten-free, refined sugar-free, and low to no sugar overall.
 Note that Ricki has a few other fabulous dairy-free ebooks, including Desserts without Compromise and Anti-Candida Feast.
 Price: $12.95